aut0poietic/ia-wc-pipleline/README.md

 #### Native Web Component with RollUp and External CSS
  [rollup-ex-css-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/rollup-ex-css) is a working, nearly complete config.
 Webpack convinced me inlining the CSS would be hard.
 RollUp did it without any effort.

+#### Lit-Element Web Component with RollUp and External CSS
+ [rollup-lit-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/rollup-lit-wc) takes us back to lit-element and a similar setup to `webpack-stupid-wc`.
+Result is nearly identical, but with 100% less `eval` from RollUp as there is Webpack.

 ### Component Experiments
 > There's nothing here yet&hellip; Still looking for some inspiration.